Alma, Colorado: History

 The town was named by a merchant named Mr. James, after his wife.
 Another tradition states the town was named for the daughter of a resident.

+The Alma, Colorado Territory, post office opened on March 7, 1873, and the Town of Alma was incorporated on December 2, 1873.
+Colorado became a state on August 1, 1876.

+In February 1998, local resident Thomas Leask murdered a former mayor and damaged town buildings, costing the town at least US$100,000, a prohibitive amount for Alma's municipal finances.

 Mines

 Alma grew as a town around the Buckskin Gulch, where gold was first discovered in the area.
 As hard rock mines opened on Mount Bross, Mount Lincoln, and Mount Democrat, the population of the area continued to grow.
 In the 1870s, Alma's population peaked at around 10,000 people.
 The area around Alma contains 17,452 mining sites, mostly placer mines.

 Approximately two miles from Alma are the remains of the defunct Orphan Boy mine (founded 1861), which produced gold, silver, lead, and zinc over a number of decades.

 The historic Sweet Home Mine near Alma, formerly a silver mine, now produces the mineral rhodochrosite.

 Geography

 Alma is located along State Highway 9.

-At the 2020 United States Census, the town had a total area of 1.129 km2 including 0.006 km2 of water.
+At the 2020 United States census, the town had a total area of 1.129 km2 including 0.006 km2 of water.